-In order to further prepare NoSpamProxy for hybrid and cloud deployment scenarios, version 13 and higher will no longer require the familiar import and regular replacement of the license file for maintenance extensions.
+In order to further prepare NoSpamProxy Server for hybrid and cloud deployment scenarios, version 13 and higher will no longer require the familiar import and regular replacement of the license file for maintenance extensions.
 Instead, all license information is made available in a secure database in a cloud service.
 NoSpamProxy installations access this cloud service at regular intervals.
 In this pull procedure, only information about the NoSpamProxy version used and the operating system is transmitted to the manufacturer.

-With the conversion of the licensing procedure in preparation for NoSpamProxy version 13, we have introduced various improvements.
+With the conversion of the licensing procedure in preparation for NoSpamProxy Server version 13, we have introduced various improvements.

 - All licenses are managed in a central and secure database and are therefore always up-to-date.

-- When purchased via providers such as ALSO Cloud Marketplace, the monthly and user-specific purchase of NoSpamProxy can now also be automatically implemented without repeated sending and importing of new licenses.
+- When purchased via providers such as ALSO Cloud Marketplace, the monthly and user-specific purchase of NoSpamProxy Server can now also be automatically implemented without repeated sending and importing of new licenses.